 - At this point of childbirth, contractions may be noticeable as an achy sensation or as pressure in the lower abdomen or back.
 Contractions in this phase are usually irregular—starting and stopping; sometimes strong, sometimes mild.
 This is your body’s natural way of gearing up.

 - This phase can last from a few hours to a few days.

-- Don’t worry whether or not this is really labor.
+- Try not to worry whether or not this is really labor.
 For the vast majority, labor eventually makes itself very clear.